Topological Subset Space Models for Public Announcements: Technical Results

-\prf (a) through (d) constitute a standard \textsf{S4} axiomatization of the interior operator, and the proof that they hold in this setting is analogous to the classical proof. (e) follows from the fact that
+\begin{proof} Parts (a) through (d) constitute a standard \textsf{S4} axiomatization of the interior operator, and the proof that they hold in this setting is analogous to the usual proof.
+Part (e) follows from the fact that

-(f) and (g) are included to exhibit some of the differences between $\spre(\phi)$ (for which these two schemas are valid) and $\sint(\phi)$.
-A counterexample demonstrating both (f) and (g) can be found in Figure \ref{fgr:cex}: take $\oval{\phi}^{O} = U \cup \{y\}$ and consider the epistemic scenarios $(x, O)$ and $(y,O)$, respectively. \eprf